Pr0cella/rEFInd-glassy/README.md

  5. You may need to change the default resolution of the rEFInd menu (see refind.conf).

- 6. The background can easily be replaced by any .png-file with a resolution 1920x1080.
+ 6. The background can easily be replaced by any .png-file with a resolution of 1920x1080.

 Entries should be autodetected and shown with the proper icons.